So you’ve crafted your elevator pitch, and you’re ready to pitch your business or idea for a local TV story.

 I have more tips in my publicity guide and a thorough pitching section in my PR course, but here are a few quick tips to get you started!

 1- Keep your subject line short & compelling

-He said he receives anywhere from 400-600 emails every morning and he doesn’t always have time to read them all.
-So, as he’s making a quick scan down the list, he looks for subjects that grab his attention.
-Use phrases like Must See, Newsworthy, and Visual!
+Producers receive hundreds of emails every morning, and they don’t have time to read them all.
+So, as they’re making a quick scan down the list, they look for subjects that are attention-grabbing.
+A couple ways to grab attention – start the subject line with the producer’s name, or add phrases like Must See, Newsworthy, and Visual!

 Producers are responsible for sharing news that viewers will care about.
-So make sure to tell them if you have an event that is open to the public, a new product that will help people, a business that will make an impact in the community, etc.
+So make sure to tell them if you have an event that is open to the public, a new product that will help people, or a business that will make an impact in the community.

-Again, those 400-600 emails flood his inbox each day so even if you do have a great story or idea to share, he won’t always remember to get back with you.
-Following-up is helpful for busy producers.
+Again, those 400-600 emails flood his inbox each day, so even if you do have a great story or idea to share, producers or reporters won’t always remember to get back to you.
+Following up is helpful!

-Although if you’ve followed-up 2-3 times and still haven’t heard back, chances are, they aren’t interested or timing is bad.
+Although, if you’ve followed up 2-3 times and still haven’t heard back, chances are, they aren’t interested or your timing is bad.
 Try a different angle and re-pitch in a couple months.

 There you have it – I hope this helps you get started on your pitching journey!
 Once you successfully land a media interview, be sure to read through my media interview tips so you feel confident and prepared!